 manufacturing and laborer occupations.

 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 24.9% of the residents employed.
+clerical, assistant, and tech support occupations, with 28.6% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,